codecop/LCD-Numbers-Object-Calisthenics-Kata/Java/README.md

 The [Code Cop Custom PMD Rules](https://bitbucket.org/pkofler/pmd-rules) contain PMD rules to check code for compliance with Object Calisthenics'.
 This project is set up to check the code using the Maven PMD Plugin on each `mvn test`.
-You can also check the rules on their own with `mvn pmd:check`.
-By using the [Maven Shell](https://github.com/jdillon/mvnsh) the time to run the check can be reduced by 50%.

 To check the setup run `mvn test` on the sample code.
 It will show two violations:

     [INFO] PMD Failure: SampleClass.java:2 Rule:TooManyFields Priority:3 Too many fields.
     [INFO] PMD Failure: SampleClass:9 Rule:NoElseKeyword Priority:3 No else keyword.

+You can also check the rules on their own with `mvn pmd:check`.

+By using the [Maven Shell](https://github.com/jdillon/mvnsh) the time to run the check can be reduced by 50%.

 ### Limitations of Checking Code ###
 Obviously code analysis cannot find everything.
 For example the `PrimitiveObsession` rule (Wrap All Primitives And Strings) allows primitive values in constructors and getters because they are needed to implement [Value Objects](http://martinfowler.com/bliki/ValueObject.html).
 On the other hand these getters are getters, so `NoGetterAndSetter` will flag them resulting in false positives.
-Rule #5 (One Dot Per Line) is checked using PMD's own `LawOfDemeter` rule, which checks for the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
-Now the LoD is not a dot counting exercise.
+Rule #5 (One Dot Per Line) is checked using PMD's own `LawOfDemeter`, which checks for the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
+Now the LoD is not about counting dots per line, it is about used types.
-Sometimes a single dot in a line will already violate LoD.
+So sometimes a single dot in a line will already violate the LoD.
-It is very difficult to check for abbreviations, so rule #6 is not enforced.
+Finally it is very difficult to check for abbreviations, so rule #6 is not enforced.

 You can use `// NOPMD` comments and `@SuppressWarnings("PMD")` annotations to suppress false positives.
 I recommend using exact suppressions, e.g. `@SuppressWarnings("PMD.TooManyFields")` to skip issues because other issues at the same line will still be found.
 Use your good judgement.
-The goal of this exercise it to follow all eleven rules, not suppressing them.
+The goal of this exercise it to follow all nine rules, not to suppress them.

 ### License ###
 This work is licenced under a [New BSD License](http://opensource.org/licenses/bsd-license.php), see `license.txt` in repository.